mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="I saw under the altar the souls of those who had been slaughtered for the word of God and for the testimony they had given; they cried out with a loud voice, “Sovereign Lord, holy and true, how long will it be before you judge and avenge our blood on the inhabitants of the earth?”" verse="Revelation 6:9-10"
+text="I saw underneath the altar the souls of those who had been killed for the Word of God, and for the testimony of the Lamb which they had.
+They cried with a loud voice, saying, “How long, Master, the holy and true, until you judge and avenge our blood on those who dwell on the earth?”" verse="Revelation 6:9-10"
 %}
 </div>